-First Quarter
+First Quarter 2002

-2002 over 2001

-Total Operating Margin 2.7%
+Total Operating Margin 2.5%

 Production 7.9

-Office Office 5.5
+Office 5.5

 DMO (1.1)

-S0H0 38.6
+SOHO 38.6

-0ther (29.1)
+Other (31.2)

 Production revenues include production publishing, production printing, color products for the production and graphic arts markets and light-lens copiers over 90 pages per minute sold predominantly through direct sales channels in North America and Europe.
 Revenues in the first quarter of 2002 declined 9 percent (8 percent pre currency) from the 2001 first quarter.
 2002 first quarter monochrome production publishing revenues stabilized.
 Monochrome production printing and light lens reflect total market declines related to the continued movement to distributed printing and electronic substitutes and customer transition from light lens to digital offerings.
 During the 2002 first quarter production color revenue declined, as growth from our DocuColor 2000 products was more than offset by declines in older color products reflecting continued marketplace competition and the weak economy, particularly in the graphic arts market.
 The DocuColor 2000 remains the most successful product in its market segment with over 5,000 units installed to date.
 Production revenues represented 34 percent of total revenue in the first quarter of 2002 and 2001.